 If you're a low-income filer, you might be entitled to various tax credits and deductions for which other taxpayers don't qualify.

 The U.S. Tax Code is structured to provide assistance to lower-income taxpayers.
 As a low-income filer, you might be entitled to various credits and deductions for which other taxpayers don't qualify.
-Certain behaviors in particular, such as having children or making retirement plan contributions, are rewarded.
-However, these incentives phase out when taxpayers reach a higher income level.
+Certain situations in particular, such as having children or making retirement plan contributions, are considered when credits are included in the tax code.
+However, these incentives typically phase out when taxpayers reach a higher income level.

 Retirement savings contribution credit